Team-WebFlight/WebFlight/README.md

 Once seeding threshold is met, redirect requests to webflight routes.

 ## `webflight.start()`
-Call starts the seeding process.
+Call starts the seeding process on all assets in assetsPath.

 ## `webflight.watch(req, res, next)`
 Watches for http requests to server.
 Based on a threshold specified in opts, `.watch()` will call `.start()` to begin seeding.
 When peers are connected, initial seeds are no longer necessary and are killed